Migrate to Clerk from another platform

 You'll also need to provide your password_hasher

 value (The hashing algorithm used to generate the password digest) and in some instances Clerk will transparently upgrade your users' password hashes to the more secure Bcrypt hashing algorithm.
-More details on this topic are available in the Create a new user Backend API Reference docs.
+More details on this topic are available in the Backend API reference docs.

 Considerations